DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * We're conducting a survey to better understand how people use `____`.
 * We'd like to show you our product and get some feedback from you.
 * We're working on `____` and would like to talk to data scientsits and ML engineers to understand better their painpoints.
+* We're working on a tool to do `____` and we're wondering if it's useful.

+User and product research questions are also considered promotional.

 ### Rules for vendors